IBM/opensource-ai-workshop/docs/lab-2/README.md

 ## Cleaning up the AI generated code

 !!! note
     You can try using the built-in autocomplete and code assistant functions to generate any missing code.
     In our example, we're missing a "main" entry point to the script.
-Try hitting `cmd/ctrl + I` again, and typing in something like: "write a main function for my game that plays twenty rounds of Conway's game of life using the `board()` function".
+Try hitting `cmd/ctrl + I` again, and typing in something like: "write a main function for my game that plays twenty rounds of Conway's game of life using the `board()` function."
 What happens?

 Cleaning up the code.
 Now everything is smashed together, it's hard to read the logic here, so first thing first, going to break up the code and add a `def main` function so I know what the entry point is.